openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 requires.

 .. note:: More than one organization might offer credit for the same course.
- If this is the case, you select the organization that you want when you purchase credit for the course.
+ If this is the case, select the organization that you want when you purchase credit for the course.

 To purchase academic credit, follow these steps.